AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Experiment

-We compared \tele with two commonly used approaches: Leader-Follower~\cite{fuMobileALOHALearning2024} and SpaceMouse~\cite{luoPreciseDexterousRobotic2024}.
-For the leader-follower method, we utilized an early design prototype robotic arm.
-The SpaceMouse was configured to track the end-effectors pose's position and rotation changes relative to the AhaRobot's Base Frame.
-To ensure fair comparison, teleoperators were required to operate while seated at a computer and observed remotely images.
+\tele was compared with two commonly used approaches: Leader-Follower~\cite{fuMobileALOHALearning2024} and SpaceMouse~\cite{luoPreciseDexterousRobotic2024}.
+For the leader-follower method, an early design prototype robotic arm shown in~\cref{fig:teleop-compare} was adopted.
+The SpaceMouse was configured to track the end-effector poses' position and rotation changes relative to the robot's Base Frame.
+To ensure fair comparison, teleoperators were required to operate while seated at a computer and observe remote images.
 Each participant had one warm-up opportunity, followed by the formal experiment, continuing until five sets of successful data were collected.
 We selected 3 tasks and recorded the success rate and the average time of successful attempts.
 The task examples and full results are shown in \cref{fig:teleop-tasks} and \cref{tab:task_comparison}.

-The results demonstrate that, compared to baseline methods, our approach reduces completion time by an average of 30\%, primarily due to its intuitive and simplified operation.
-In contrast, when using the SpaceMouse method, operators often became confused when switching between the main camera and the wrist camera for fine control, as the camera coordinate system changes while the teleoperator's reference frame remains static, which increases operation time.
-Meanwhile, the incremental operation of the 3D mouse may result in a ``dead zone" in certain tasks, such as the lower success rate observed in Task 1.
-For the leader-follower method, the ball joints of the robotic arm frequently encountered singular positions, requiring manual intervention to restore operation, which consumed additional time.
+As shown in~\cref{tab:task_comparison}, \tele reduces average completion time by 30\% over the baselines while achieving 100\% success rate across all tasks.
+The SpaceMouse suffers from coordinate-frame confusion when operators switch between the head and wrist cameras, increasing operation time; its incremental control also introduces dead zones, lowering the success rate on Task~1 to 44.4\%.
+The leader-follower arm frequently encounters wrist singularities due to its roll-pitch-roll configuration, requiring manual intervention to recover; replacing joints with encoder-only modules or brushless motors can reduce resistance but substantially increases cost and still suffers from workspace mismatches.
+In contrast, \tele avoids these issues through direct Cartesian-space handle tracking.